Protecting Mangroves in the Dominican Republic through the Blue Carbon Exchange

 Project Summary

-As natural carbon sinks, mangroves play a key role in combatting climate change but have faced increasing threats over the past two decades.
-This project will quantify the blue carbon captured by these ecosystems, establish a formal carbon credit system and bring together key stakeholders, aligning with government efforts to protect mangroves.
-The Blue Carbon Exchange mechanism promotes blue carbon as a powerful climate solution, going beyond traditional conservation efforts.
+As natural carbon sinks, mangroves play a key role in combatting climate change, but they are increasingly under threat from climate change and human pressures.
+In response, this project set out to quantify the blue carbon captured by mangroves in the Dominican Republic, laying the groundwork to establish a formal carbon credit system and promote blue carbon as a powerful climate solution.

-By adopting the High-Quality Blue Carbon (HQBC) Principles and Guidance as well as Practitioners Guide, the initiative not only supports the protection of mangroves but also contributes to global efforts to standardise blue carbon practices, delivering long-lasting environmental and socio-economic benefits to coastal communities.
+By adopting the High-Quality Blue Carbon (HQBC) Principles and Guidance and Practitioners Guide, the initiative not only supports the protection of mangroves but also contributes to global efforts to standardise blue carbon practices, delivering long-lasting environmental and socio-economic benefits to coastal communities.

 Challenge